 - Medical expenses

 If you are a car accident victim in Tampa, FL, contact Merricks Law Group today for a free consultation.

 Statute of Limitations for Car Accident Claims in Florida

 As you know, there is a statute of limitations in place for filing personal injury claims in the state of Florida.
-The statute of limitations for personal injury claims in Florida is, in most cases, four years, meaning that you must file your personal injury claim within four years of the date of your accident.
+The statute of limitations for personal injury claims in Florida is, in most cases, two years, meaning that you must file your personal injury claim within two years of the date of your accident.
 That being said, the sooner you file your claim, the better, and the longer you wait, the more difficult it will be to prove that your injuries truly occurred as a result of your accident.
 The bottom line is that you should not put off filing your claim–simply speak with an experienced Tampa car accident lawyer with Merricks Law Group today.
 Our firm is always here to help.

 Contact Our Tampa Car Accident Lawyer

 If you’ve been injured in a car accident, do not stand idly by and hope that your injury heals on its own.
 Our firm has helped countless individuals in Tampa, Hillsborough County, and throughout the state of Florida for years, and we are ready to provide you with the experienced legal assistance you deserve and need as well.
 If you have any additional questions or you are ready to get started, contact Merricks Law Group to schedule your initial consultation.